inexorabletash/jsbasic/README.md

 jsbasic - Applesoft BASIC in JavaScript
 =======================================

 This is hosted for playing with at http://calormen.com/applesoft/

-For older browsers, the code depends on various [polyfills](http://github.com/inexorabletash/polyfill).
-For syntax highlighting, the editor optionally uses [CodeMirror](http://codemirror.net) and custom BASIC parser/styles.
-Clone these into sibling directories, so you end up with a structure like:

-    jsbasic/
-    polyfill/
-    CodeMirror/
+Use `git clone --recursive` to get [polyfill](http://github.com/inexorabletash/polyfill) for older browsers.

 Notes & Known Issues
 --------------------